espruino/BangleApps/apps/boxclk/README.md

     "yOffset": 3,
     "boxPos": { "x": 0.5, "y": 0.5 }
   },
-  "bg": { // Can also be removed for no backround
+  "bg": { // Can also be removed for no background
     "img": "YourImageName.img"
   }
 }